How DuckDB Spatial Handles Coordinate Systems

 Spatial Indexing Internals & CRS-Agnostic Execution

-DuckDB’s spatial indexing relies on a flat R-tree constructed over raw bounding box coordinates.
-The index is strictly CRS-agnostic; it does not account for projection distortion, geodesic curvature, or unit normalization.
-Queries like ST_DWithin or ST_Intersects operate on untransformed coordinate space, meaning cross-CRS joins will produce false negatives or catastrophic bounding box mismatches.
-Always normalize geometries to a common CRS before index construction.
-Use ST_Transform explicitly in WHERE clauses or materialize transformed columns prior to index creation.
+DuckDB’s R-tree index (created with CREATE INDEX ...
+USING RTREE) is constructed over raw bounding box coordinates in whatever CRS the geometry column holds.
+The index is strictly CRS-agnostic — it does not account for projection distortion, geodesic curvature, or unit normalization.
+Queries like ST_DWithin or ST_Intersects operate on untransformed coordinate space, meaning cross-CRS joins produce false negatives or catastrophic bounding box mismatches.
+Always normalize geometries to a common CRS before index construction and before spatial joins.

 CRS Drift Troubleshooting & Incident Resolution

-When spatial joins yield zero matches despite overlapping geometries, verify CRS alignment using diagnostic queries and enforce strict fallback routing.
+When spatial joins yield zero matches despite overlapping geometries, verify CRS alignment using diagnostic queries.

 SELECT column_name, data_type